nus-gdg/Unity2D-Tutorial/README.md

 this behaviour.
 Luckily, such a Script already exists.
 Click on "Jeff" to bring him up in the Inspector.
 Now, either:
 A) Click "Add Component" and type in "Follow".
-This will search for the "Follow Object" Component in our Project.
-Press enter, and the "Follow Object" Component should have been added to "Jeff".
+This will search for the "Follow Stubby" Component in our Project.
+Press enter, and the "Follow Stubby" Component should have been added to "Jeff".
 B) Open the "Project" window and open the "Scripts" folder.
-There should be a Script titled "Follow Object".
+There should be a Script titled "Follow Stubby".
 Drag this onto "Jeff" in the Inspector window.

-We need to choose who to follow, so let's set the Object To Follow to Stubby

 Now, if we Play the Scene, "Jeff" should have begun following "Stubby" around.